Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/repos/ad3/index.md

   The AD3 GitHub repo contains a few more advanced examples as well as an up to date version of the FireFly Firmata.
 [Download the Repository](https://github.com/Edinburgh-College-of-Art/architectural-design-unit-3/archive/master.zip) or [Sign-up for GitHub](https://github.com), download the [GitHub Desktop App](https://desktop.github.com).
 Git is a great way to manage your code especially if you need help debugging.

-  If you don't want to sign-up for github, you can simply clone the repository using git in command line.
-If you are on windows, [follow the setup](#Git-Windows) at the bottom of the page
+  If you don't want to sign-up for Github, you can simply clone the repository using git in command line.
+If you are on Windows, [follow the setup](#Git-Windows) at the bottom of the page

 ---